mgarod/BarCrawler/readme.md

 ![alt text](https://github.com/mgarod/mgarod.github.io/blob/master/images/self.png)

-Michael has been working as a Computer science and tutor at Hunter College for 2 years, and has recently completed a summer with Barclays as a Technology Analyst.
+Michael has been working as a Computer science tutor at Hunter College for 2 years, and has recently completed a summer with Barclays as a Technology Analyst.
 Before that, he was a research assistant for Professor Carsten Kessler at Hunter College studying Wikipedia's role in geography theory.
 Michael has a passion for databases and big data technologies, cloud computing with AWS, and the elegance of Python.

 [Igor Gluskin](http://github.com/igorgluskin)